sameermuslim/fun-projects/README.md

-# For-Fun Repository
+# Fun Projects Repository

-Welcome to the For-Fun repository!
+Welcome to the Fun repository!
 This repository is a collection of small projects created for fun.
 Each project is unique and showcases interesting ideas or experiments.
 Feel free to explore, provide feedback, and even collaborate on new ideas!

 - **Live Demo:** [View Live Demo](https://sameermuslim.github.io/fan-projects/)